Entrance Exam Requirement

 - About the GMAT: The Graduate Management Admission Test (GMAT) is a standardized, computer-adaptive test that measures verbal, mathematical, reasoning, and analytical writing skills.

 - About the GRE: The Graduate Record Examination (GRE) is a standardized, computer-based test that measures basic verbal reasoning, quantitative reasoning, and analytical writing skills.

-If your score falls below the first quartile (lower than 25%), we recommend retaking before applying.
+If your score falls below the first quartile (lower than 25%), we recommend retaking the test before applying.
 GMAT and GRE scores are good for five years after the test date; your application must be submitted before scores expire.

 - Target GMAT Score: 520+

 - Target GRE Score: 153+ Quantitative, 153+ Verbal